 Jost Van Dyke

 Anegada is the BVI’s coral atoll, the only island that is not formed from volcanic activity.
 Although it is the second largest island in the archipelago, it is the most sparsely populated of the main isles.
 Tourism and commercial fishing keep this island afloat.
 Fisherman on Anegada provide most of the catch for the rest of the British Virgin islands as a whole.
 It’s miles of shore flats also make it a popular destination for bone fishing.
 It is home to the largest barrier coral reef in the Caribbean – the fourth largest on Earth!
-Visitors access the island via a small airport, ferry or private boat.
+Visitors access the island via a charter yacht, small airport, ferry or private boat.

 Rent a scooter or jump on the back of an open-air taxi to take you to some of the most remote beautiful beaches in the BVI.
 Snorkel the barrier reef, kite-surf or throw a frisbee at Loblolly beach, Cow Wreck beach, Anegada Reef Hotel and enjoy a delicious lobster meal with your toes in the sand while the stars move overhead to the sound of whistling pine trees.